The Farm

 Find Our Produce

-Velma’s Farm Stand, open seasonally off Highway 128, makes available to the public the entire offerings at Filigreen.
+Velma’s Farm Stand, open seasonally off Highway 128, offers the full range of products from Filigreen Farm to the public.